 Souls has every meal covered: breakfast, brunch, lunch, dinner, and dessert.
 You could actually go there for every meal of the day when you’re in Copenhagen.
 That would be such a treat!
 As I was only spending 3 days in Copenhagen, I wanted to dine at as many vegan restaurants as possible.
 I could see myself going here more often if I lived in Copenhagen.

 There are so many choices on the menu for every taste.
 Burgers, ramen noodles, pizza, pancakes, smoothies… it’s the comforting food that you love.
 I ordered the BBQ seitan burger (marinated seitan strips, cole slaw, BBQ sauce) and the tempura cauliflower bites.
 The tempura cauliflower starter were little morsels of deliciousness.
 The seitan burger was flavourful and meaty, something that any herbivore or carnivore would devour.

 They also asked if I wanted sweet potato fries, and initially I didn’t.
 When I got to my hotel, I found that there were sweet potato fries in a takeout container, so that was a pleasant surprise!

-I’ll write more about my day trip adventure to Malmo and Lund soon.
-I hope you enjoyed this incredibly lengthy Copenhagen travel itinerary, with every detail of what to do in Copenhagen.
+I hope you enjoyed this incredibly lengthy Copenhagen travel guide, with every detail of what to do in Copenhagen.
 I highly recommend spending 3 days in Copenhagen as it’s the perfect amount of time to get a good feel for the city.
 Happy travel planning!